Phillip Ervin: Minor leagues

+On November 18, 2016, the Reds added Ervin to their 40-man roster to protect him from the Rule 5 draft.

+Major leagues

 2017 season

-He began the 2017 season with the Louisville Bats of the Class AAA International League, and was promoted to the major leagues on April 21.
+He began the 2017 season with the Louisville Bats of the Triple–A International League, and was promoted to the major leagues on April 21.
 Ervin made his major league debut on April 22 as a pinch hitter, in which he hit a tapper to pitcher Jake Arrieta who took the force out at second, allowing Ervin to reach on a fielder's choice.
 He was optioned back to Louisville on April 26.
 Ervin hit .256 with 7 home runs and 40 RBIs for the Bats.
 On August 15, he was recalled by the Reds.
 On August 16, 2017, Ervin recorded his first major league hit, a solo home run off of Héctor Rondón.
 The next day, he made his first career start at Wrigley Field, going 3-for-4 with a home run and 4 RBIs.
 In 28 games of his first season in the Majors, Ervin batted .259 with 3 home runs, 2 doubles, and 10 RBIs.